coder/docs/admin/environment-management/ssh-access.md

 As part of the standard Coder envionrment asset bundle, a lightweight SSH server is mounted into the enviornment agent and used as a backup when no server is found on port 22.
-This allows slimmer images to remain accessible by SSH without any image dependencie.
+This allows slimmer images to remain accessible by SSH without any image dependencies.
 The built-in server is limited, and does not properly implement more advaned usages of SSH like X11-forwarding and `sshd_config` specifications.